genielabs/HomeGenie/scheduler.md

 Wild-cards (the '\*' character) can be used to say “every” possible value of this field.
 Therefore the '\*' character in the *Month* field of the previous example simply means “every month”.
 A '\*' in the Day-Of-Week field would therefore obviously mean “every day of the week”.

 All of the fields have a set of valid values that can be specified.
-These values should be fairly obvious – such as the numbers 0 to 59 for seconds and minutes, and the values 0 to 23 for hours.
+These values should be fairly obvious – such as the numbers 0 to 59 for minutes, and the values 0 to 23 for hours.
 Day-of-Month can be any value 1-31.
 Months can be specified as values between 1 and 12.
 Days-of-Week can be specified as values between 0 and 6 (or 1 to 7 since both 0 and 7 stand for Sunday).

 The '/' character can be used to specify increments to values.
 For example, if you put '0/15' in the Minutes field, it means 'every 15th minute of the hour, starting at minute zero'.
 If you used '3/20' in the Minutes field, it would mean 'every 20th minute of the hour, starting at minute three' – or in other words it is the same as specifying '3,23,43' in the Minutes field.